1.3. Interfaces for Accessing the Manager

 - User Portal

-- Desktop virtualization provides users with a desktop environment that is similar to a personal computer's desktop environment.
+- Desktop virtualization provides users with a desktop environment that is similar a personal computer's desktop environment.
 The User Portal is for delivering Virtual Desktop Infrastructure to users.
 Users access the User Portal through a web browser to display and access their assigned virtual desktops.
 The actions available to a user in the User Portal are set by a system administrator.
 Standard users can start, stop, and use desktops that are assigned to them by the system administrator.
 Power users can perform some administrative actions.
-Both types of users access the User Portal from the same URL, and are presented with options appropriate to their permission level on login.
+Both types of user access the User Portal from the same URL, and are presented with options appropriate to their permission level on login.

 - Standard User Access